 The two upper figures are the deterministic surfaces and the two lower figures are the corresponding prediction uncertainties.
-The change in the deterministic surfaces are significant and the prediction uncertainty has been significantly reduced along the well paths.
+The deterministic surfaces have changed and the prediction uncertainty is significantly reduced along the well paths.

 This approach works in complex situations with many surfaces and layers and will ensure correct results even when well paths follow very thin layers.